WHYN-FM: Change in ownership

-Hot adult contemporayr
+Hot adult contemporary

 WHYN-FM for many years was known as "93WHYN" and was an adult contemporary station that also blended oldies from the 1950s and 1960s in its playlist.
 The station also aired "Jukebox Saturday Night", a program DJ Frank Holler started on WDRC-FM, along with an oldies show with Phil D-e-e (Drumheller), which initially aired on Fridays, then moving to Saturdays after the departure of Frank Holler in 1997.
 The program was moved to WHYN AM in 1999.
 The station began evolving into a "hot adult contemporary" format by the late 1990s, and in 2000, WHYN-FM was rebranded as a "Mix" station similar to Clear Channel's other "Mix" stations across the nation.

 WHYN-FM was home to the Dan (Williams) and Kim (Zachary) morning show.
 They were heard on Springfield radio for more than 15 years before the two were let go in late 2011.
 The Dan and Kim morning show originally began on WHYN AM in 1995 before switching over to WHYN-FM in 1997.
 Dan had gone through a series of morning co-hosts following some ownership and program director changes.
 Kim replaced Bo Sullivan as Dan's co-host and the show improved in the ratings almost immediately.
 Evenings were being "voice tracked" by Jennifer Fox (who was working at Clear Channel in Vermont).
 Due to budget constraints, the station fired her in late 2006 and was replaced by the syndicated John Tesh show at night.
 Evenings now feature the syndicated On with Mario Lopez.